kingsleyadam/local-abbfreeathome-hass/README.md

 The [diagnostics](https://www.home-assistant.io/docs/configuration/troubleshooting/#download-diagnostics) will share some information about your Home Assistant installation and this integration's installation.

-To pull the diagnostics about this integration navigate to the integration under `Settings` --> `Devices & Services` --> `Busch Jaeger/ABB Free@Home (Local API)`.
+To pull the diagnostics about this integration navigate to the integration under `Settings` --> `Devices & Services` --> `ABB-free@home`.
 Click the 3 dots next to the integration entity and click `Download Diagnostics`.
 Private information should be redacted from the download, but it's always good to double check the output before sending.

 Along with the `home_assistant` and `integration_manifest` you should also see `data` which includes your SysAP configuration and devices.